AbdullahAli/dottify/README.md

 Dottify allows you to easily and intuitively find an element in a hash.

-Whilst Gems like DotHash address issues similar to this gem, DotHash does not deal with hash keys that are numbers.
+Whilst Gems like DotHash address issues similar to this gem, DotHash does not deal with hash keys that contain numbers.

-Are you tried of code that looks like this?
+Are you tried of accessing hash values with code that looks like this?

+    params = {'chicken' => {'egg' => {'.first' => 'no idea..'}}}

     params['chicken']['egg']['first']             # => 'no idea..'

-This this gem is for you!
+Then this gem is for you!

 This horrible code can be replaced by:

     params.dotted_path('chicken.egg.first')       # => 'no idea..'